pferreirafabricio/backup-mongo-db/README.md

 mongod --version
 ```

-__2.__ If the version of your MongoDB is 4.4 or above, you will need install de _mongodump, mongorestore_ and other tools separately.
+__2.__ If the version of your MongoDB is 4.4 or above, you will need to install de _mongodump, mongorestore_, and other tools separately.
 For this, follow this guide: [Installing the Database Tools on Windows](https://docs.mongodb.com/database-tools/installation/installation-windows/)
+> **Note**
-> **Note**:
+>
 > "Starting with MongoDB 4.4, the MongoDB Database Tools are now released separately from the MongoDB Server..."

-__3.__ After the installation or if your version already has the database tools (like in the version 4.2), run the following commands to guarantee that the tools are accessible by the command line:
+__3.__ After the installation or if your version already has the database tools (like in version 4.2), run the following commands to guarantee that the tools are accessible by the command line:
 ```powershell
 mongodump --help
 ```
 ```powershell
 mongorestore --help
 ```
+> **Note**
-> **Note**:
+>
 > If they are not accessible, follow this guide: [Make the DB Tools available in your PATH](https://docs.mongodb.com/database-tools/installation/installation-windows/#make-the-db-tools-available-in-your-path)

 __4.__ After all the process of installation/verification we will create the flow properly